18F/handbook/_pages/policies/employee-resources-policies/hiring.md

   - if applicant is at the grade below, they will need to provide an updated resume and HR will need to qualify them. **This means Supervisors should NOT announce who they have selected until HR approves the selection**
 - If the role being advertised is a detail and does not have a PD associated with it, then any GS level can apply, unless the HM specifies which GS levels they are accepting.

-#### Interview

-Once the team has decided who they would like to move forward with, they will send the list of applicants to their Talent PoC for interview scheduling.

 #### Selection